lqc/thinkcspy/source/lists.rst

 Although this behavior can be useful, it is sometimes unexpected or undesirable.
-In general, it is safer to avoid aliasing when you are working with mutable objects.
-Of course, for immutable objects, there's no problem - it is just not possible to change something and get a surprise when you access an alias name.
+In general, it is safer to avoid aliasing when you are working with mutable objects(i.e. lists at this point in our textbook, but we'll meet more mutable objects as we cover classes and objects, dictionaries and sets).
+Of course, for immutable objects (i.e. strings, tuples), there's no problem - it is just not possible to change something and get a surprise when you access an alias name.
 That's why Python is free to alias strings (and any other immutable kinds of data) when it sees an opportunity to economize.